by-jp/www.byjp.me/content/photos/instagram/sklc3arjf75t63tmcmpwmnnbra/index.md

 - imported
 - from-instagram
 ---
 I'm camping with a bunch of friends in Battle.
-It's peaceful here, and so sunny this morning\!
+It's peaceful here, and so sunny this morning!